 At 70, though she could not read music, Sigrídur Níelsdóttir began composing songs on an electronic keyboard—mostly for loved-ones.
 In less than a decade she amassed a catalog of 687 songs on 59 CDs that she edited, copied, and distributed herself.
 Her DIY steadfastness inspired young musicians who’ve made her a cult icon in Iceland.
 This hour-long tribute, playfully makeshift like her music, documents her work-with-what-you-got songwriting process while also incorporating her very charming collages.
 She died in 2011.
 Try a double-feature with Off the Charts: The Song-Poem Story (2003).

 dirs.
 Albert Maysles, David Maysles

-Grey Gardens is an Easthampton mansion with 27 mostly empty rooms, raccoons in the attic, and a neglected landscape.
+Grey Gardens is an Easthampton mansion with 27 mostly empty rooms, raccoons in the attic, and neglected landscaping.
 Big Edie and Little Edie are the famously reclusive mother and daughter who’ve lived there for years.
 It’s often noted that unusual poor people get called crazy while unusual rich people are deemed eccentric.
-The down and out Beales, relatives of Jackie O who dress unconventionally and like to boil up corncobs in Big Edie’s bedroom for a snack, embody both sides of the stereotype.
+Embodying both sides of the stereotype are the down and out Beales, relatives of Jackie O, who dress unconventionally and like to boil up corncobs in Big Edie’s bedroom for a snack.
 Other daily activities include bickering, singing, reflecting on their socialite days, sunbathing, and bickering.
 The documentary is so beautifully shot and edited, so ‘70s yet timeless, that I found it difficult to accept the dramatic adaptation for HBO (difficult but not impossible thanks to solid performances).
 The documentary is considered a quintessential example of cinema vérité.
 It is available on DVD as part of the The Criterion Collection.

 dir.
 Werner Herzog